Real1tyy/Prisma-Calendar/docs-site/docs/features/hotkeys.md

 -   `Batch: Move to Previous Week`: Moves each selected event to the same day of the previous week.
 -   `Batch: Move By`: Opens a dialog to move selected events by a custom number of days.
 Supports positive values (move forward) and negative values (move backward).
 For example, enter `7` to move events one week forward, or `-3` to move them 3 days back.
 -   `Batch: Skip Selection`: Marks all selected events as skipped (hidden from calendar).
+-   `Batch: Mark Selection as Done`: Marks all selected events as done by setting the status property to the done value configured in settings.

 ## Filtering Commands